RBT Practice Test 1: 75 Questions to Assess Your Readiness

 Challenge yourself with 75 brand-new practice questions created especially to fit the format and level of difficulty of the official RBT® certification test.
 Important topics include data recording, reinforcement techniques, and ethical behavior center this simulated test.
 Detailed answers and instant grading let you go over your performance and clear any misinterpretation.
 Practice in situations that reflect the actual test environment to strengthen your readiness.

-3. Which of the following is not a responsibility of the RBT?
+3. Which of the following is the most intrusive type of prompt?

-6. Which of the following is true about confidentiality?
+7. Which of the following is an example of escape-maintained behavior?

-9. A child learns to say “ball” when shown different types of balls.
+9. A child receives a sticker every time they say “please.”
 This is an example of:

 15. Which is an example of a fixed interval schedule?